z0al/plist-manager/README.md

 This feature is crucial for configurations that are conditionally set, e.g., `NSGlobalDomain.AppleInterfaceStyle`, which is removed if the user opts for Light or Auto appearance mode.

 The rule also enforces that all configuration adjustments be applied via Nix; otherwise, you risk losing your changes during every nix-darwin system activation.
 Currently, this applies only to the configurations supported by the module.
-As the module expands, the likelihood of losing unsaved changes increases, so ensure you regularly apply the configurations you care about using Nix.
+As the module expands, the likelihood of losing changes done outside Nix increases, so ensure you regularly apply the configurations you care about using Nix.

+While this might sound intimidating, in practice, reverting to device defaults is usually fine and makes reasoning about how the module works much easier.

 ## Installation